mmazzarolo/tap-the-number/README.md

 ### Thanks to...
-I'm not a creative guy at all: every single thing I used in this application is just a re-iteration of stuff I've aldready seen before.
+I'm not a creative guy at all: every single thing I used in this application is just a re-iteration of stuff I had already seen before.
 So, without further ado, here are all the sources I can think of that I used to build this simple
 game:
 - [Asset Catalog Creator](https://itunes.apple.com/it/app/asset-catalog-creator-free/id866571115?mt=12)
 for the iOS assets
 - [The game background image](https://freeios7.com/download/freeios7.com_apple_wallpaper_geometry-white_ipad_retina.jpg)
-that I've found on Google Images (sorry, I don't know who's the creator)
+that I've found on Google Images (sorry, I don't know who the author is)
 - [freesound.org](https://freesound.org/browse/tags/sound-effects/) for the sound effects
 - [This Slack image](https://raw.githubusercontent.com/mmazzarolo/tap-the-number/master/extra/slack-tiles.png) that inspired the design of the tiles
 - And all the libraries I already linked and talked about in this post

-Hope this app example might be helpful :)
+Forks, comments and critics are warmly welcomed, I just hope that this app example might be helpful to someone sooner or later! :)